screwdriver-cd/aws-consumer-scripts/README.md

 #### Consumer Resources with Existing VPC

-For existing VPC and subnets, all we need are the resource ID of the VPC and the cird's of the private subnets.
-If using exisitng VPC it needs to have both private and public subnets as the resources will be created in private subnets.
-Also the private subnets should have access to the internet.
+For existing VPC and subnets, all we need are the resource ID of the VPC and the cidr's of the private subnets.
+If using existing VPC it needs to have both private and public subnets as the resources will be created in private subnets.
+Also the private subnets should have outbound access to the internet.
 Therefore, we highly recommend reviewing your existing VPC to see if it fits or a new one should be created instead.
 Additionally, you can update the other variables like vpc name and consumer function name.

 Example configuration for exiting vpc:
 ```yaml